Ambivalent prejudice: Mitigation

-Leippe and Eisenstadt found that dissonance mediated changed may be more successful when an internal conflict already exists, that is, when individuals possess cognitive dissonance that can be a result of ambivalence.
+Leippe and Eisenstadt found that dissonance mediated change may be more successful when an internal conflict already exists, that is, when individuals possess cognitive dissonance that can be a result of ambivalence.
 In three experiments, whites were encouraged to write essays regarding scholarship policies that would favor blacks.
 Writing the essay led to a more positive perception of the policy, as well as, in some cases, more positive attitudes towards blacks in general.
 Ambivalent people were more likely to comply with writing a positive essay than non ambivalent people.
 As a result of writing the essay, participants felt cognitive dissonance which led them to engage in a sort of cognitive restructuring to further reduce the dissonance.
 This meant engaging in more extended thinking that led to more positive beliefs about Blacks in general as well as about the specific policy.
 By inducing compliance in writing, they were able to induce a change in attitudes toward the target group.

 Fiske suggests several methods to mitigate ambivalent prejudice particularly in the context of business management.
 These methods mainly involve an increased awareness and recognition of the different types of prejudice.
 She states that not all prejudices are alike, but they do create predictable groups of stereotypes, emotional prejudices, and discriminatory tendencies.
 When working to counteract prejudice, the focus should be on the most stereotypically negative aspect for a group, for example, competence for older people.
 In addition, constructive contact, that involving cooperation and equal status in the setting, for example, between groups improves emotional intelligence.